 The key message for food tourism marketing is focusing on growing community awareness and pride in local food traditions.
 Visuals and aesthetics play a major role here.
-That’s why video marketing and social media would be the best marketing channels here along with educational content marketing.
+That’s why video marketing and social media would be the best marketing channels here along with educational tourism marketing content.

 Read more: 20 of the World’s Best Food Tours

-You can imagine how the needs of every persona are very different, sometimes the exact opposite.
-If your service can really cater for the needs of everyone, you need to communicate to every persona differently.
+You can imagine how the needs of every person are very different, sometimes the exact opposite.
+If your service can really cater for the needs of everyone, you need to communicate with every person differently through tourism marketing.
 On the other hand, there’s no shame in choosing only one persona and customising the entire experience for them.
 The Maldives, for instance, is a labelled destination for honeymooners and couples, and it’s the country’s largest revenue generator.

-On a different note, when it comes to the recommended marketing channels, beach tourism is almost similar to food tourism.
+On a different note, when it comes to the recommended marketing channels, beach tourism is almost similar to food tourism marketing.
 Video marketing and social media are great ways to attract travellers.